davidavdav/GaussianMixtures.jl/README.md

 ```julia
 g = rand(GMM, n, d; kind=:full, sep=2.0)
 ```
-This generates a GMM with normally distributed means according to N(x|μ=sep,Σ=I).
+This generates a GMM with normally distributed means according to N(x|μ=0,Σ=sep*I).
 The covariance matrices are also chosen random.

 ```julia
 rand(g::GMM, n)